-Selecting iron settings and ironing clothes has scientific methodology behind the process.
-Ironing is an important part of wearing clothes and the end result of dressmaking depends on being able to iron at each construction step for a perfect finish.
+Selecting the best iron settings and ironing clothes has a scientific methodology behind the process.
+Ironing is an important part of wearing clothes, and the end result of dressmaking depends on being able to iron at each construction step for a perfect finish.
 Clothing in your closet, unless it is a permanent press or completely synthetic type of fabric, will need ironing.
-Check the laundry symbols on your garments to find ironing instructions and then be read this article to know what your iron’s settings mean.
+Check the laundry symbols on your garments to find ironing instructions, and then read this article to know what your iron settings mean.

 How Does Ironing Work?

 The process of ironing is linked to the loosening of the polymer molecules in the fabric fibers.
 These fibers become loose under the heat of the iron and are straightened by the weight of the iron.
 When the item cools down, it keeps its new straightened shape.
 Some fabrics, like cotton, need water or steam to loosen the molecules.

 Starting to Iron

 Before you start to iron, it is a good idea to sort your ironing into fabric categories and iron the items that need a cool iron first.
 This puts less strain on the iron as you can raise the temperature from cool to warm and then to hotter settings.
 If you make a mistake and iron at hotter temperatures first, always wait 5-10 minutes for it to cool down before ironing something at a lower temperature.